- Where We Work

 - Mission Directory

-Most recently, Jaruzelski was the USAID mission director in Bolivia, where she served through September 2013.
-From 2008-2012, Janina served as mission director for USAID's Regional Mission in Ukraine, where she oversaw all USAID programming in Ukraine, Moldova and Belarus including projects in democracy and governance, economic growth, energy infrastructure, health, education, HIV/AIDS and counter-trafficking in persons.
-She also oversaw the Millenium Challenge Corporation's Threshold Country Programs for Ukraine and Moldova, which USAID managed on MCC's behalf.
+Prior to Bangladesh, Ms. Jaruzelski was Mission Director in Bolivia.
+From 2008 to 2012 Ms. Jaruzelski served as the Mission Director for USAID’s Mission in Ukraine, Moldova and Belarus.
+In that position she oversaw all USAID programming in Ukraine, Moldova and Belarus, including projects in democracy and governance, economic growth, energy infrastructure, health, education, HIV/AIDS and counter-trafficking in persons.
+She also oversaw the Millennium Challenge Corporation’s (MCC) Threshold Country Programs for Ukraine and Moldova, which USAID managed on MCC’s behalf.